shyamgupta/devnotesio/springboot/Microservices.md

 **Step 3:Add the @EnableEurekaServer annotation in your application Java file**

-Below is our `EurekaApplication.java` file - the only difference is the `@EnableEurekaServer` annotation which tells Spring to activate the Eureka server related configuration:
+Below is our `EurekaApplication.java` file - the only difference is the `@EnableEurekaServer` annotation which tells Spring to activate the Eureka server related configuration.
+The @EnableEurekaServer annotation will start the embedded Eureka server in our application and make it ready to use.
+It will enable the service registry in our application as well:

 ```java
 import org.springframework.boot.SpringApplication;